The Spiritual Gift of Hospitality Defined

 Lesson to Be Learned:

-When doing what lines up with our spiritual gifting, pulling on His power, we are energized to serve.
+When doing what lines up with our spiritual gifting, pulling on God’s power, we are energized to serve.
 When serving outside of our gifting, it is so much easier to grumble and complain, to get frustrated or discouraged.
 When serving in accordance with His divine empowerment, we will tend to serve with enthusiasm, cheerfulness, and diligence.